SiteAlert/sitealert-wordpress-plugin/readme.txt

 * Begun Development

 == Upgrade Notice ==

+= 1.0.1 =
+Ensures plugin is compatible with WordPress 4.3 and minor design changes

 = 1.0.0 =
 Upgrade for the ability to check if all of your plugins are still being supported by their developers.